- Saarburg

 Below the waterfall in Saarburg, the waterwheels of the Hackenberger Mill from the 13th/14th century are turning.
 Originally, there was an oil mill, as well as a fulling mill and a grain mill in operation here.

-Digital offers:
+Digital Offers:

 - With the audio tour (in German), guests can learn more about the Hackenberger Mill and the work of the miller.